aserbezo/IoT-Workshop/README.md

 This simulator will generate telemetry data for your IoT devices.

 ## Step 4: Create a Hot Path
 ----------------------------------------------------
 ![image](https://github.com/user-attachments/assets/46a8b747-747d-4afb-b788-6f5f359fed46)

-Follow the instructions in the [Hot-path instructions to complete the setup](https://github.com/aserbezo/IoT-Workshop/blob/main/hot-path.md)
+Follow the instructions in  [Hot-path instructions to complete the setup](https://github.com/aserbezo/IoT-Workshop/blob/main/hot-path.md)

 ## Step 5: Create a  Warm Path with Medalion Architecture